 Running a Sensor Re-Detection

-After running a sensor auto-detection during initial setup, WQData LIVE receives and parses the specific XML data format that outlines the logger’s sensor configuration (i.e., sensor id, parameter ids, parameter units, etc.).
-Once the sensor configuration is received, it is saved on the backend of WQData LIVE and used to parse data for future transmissions from the logger.
+During initial setup, when a sensor auto-detection is run, WQData LIVE receives an XML file that defines the logger’s sensor configuration (sensor ID, parameter IDs, units, etc.).
+This configuration is saved on the backend and used to process future data transmissions.

 Re-Detection Considerations

-NexSens recommends running sensor re-detections while directly communicating with the data logger using the NexSens CONNECT software.
-CONNECT provides the ability to erase the log data and sensor programming, enable the proper scripts, run the sensor detection, and push the new configuration immediately to WQData LIVE.
-CONNECT will display the final sensor configuration that the user should confirm before transmitting the new sensor configuration.
+NexSens recommends running sensor re-detections while directly connected to the data logger with NexSens CONNECT software.
+CONNECT allows you to clear log data and sensor settings, enable the correct scripts, run sensor detection, and immediately send the new configuration to WQData LIVE.
+The final sensor configuration will be displayed in CONNECT, and users should confirm it before transmitting.

-• All sensors are set up properly for communication with the data logger following their X-Series integration guide.
+• All sensors are properly configured for communication with the data logger according to their X-Series integration guide.

-• Only one RS-232 sensor is connected to a single port.
+• Only one RS-232 sensor is connected per port.

 • All SDI-12 and RS-485 sensors have unique addresses.